Mark Salling: Sexual assault charges

-In January 2013, Salling's ex-girlfriend Roxanne Gorzela accused him of committing sexual battery on March 25, 2011, by having unprotected sex without knowledge that it was unprotected.
+In January 2013, Salling's ex-girlfriend Roxanne Gorzela accused him of committing sexual battery on March 25, 2011, by having unprotected sex without her knowing that it was unprotected.
 He denied the charges and filed a counter-suit for defamation of character.
 In March 2015, Salling settled with Gorzela out of court and agreed to pay her $2.7 million.

 Child pornography charges

 On December 29, 2015, Salling was arrested at his Los Angeles home on suspicion of possessing several thousand photos and videos depicting child pornography, following a tip-off to the police from one of his ex-girlfriends.
 He was released later on $20,000 bail, but a search pursuant to a warrant found more than 50,000 images of child pornography, downloaded between April and December 2015, on his computer and USB flash drives.

 On May 27, 2016, he was charged with receiving and possessing child pornography.
-As a result of the charges, Salling was removed from the cast of Adi Shankar's film Gods and Secrets.
+As a result of the charges, Salling was removed from the cast of Adi Shankar's film Gods and Secrets, later renamed The Guardians of Justice.

-On September 30, 2017, he pleaded guilty to possession of child pornography, which was expected to result in Salling being sentenced to four to seven years in jail, in addition to registering as a sex offender and entering a treatment program, among other conditions.
+On September 30, 2017, he pleaded guilty to possession of child pornography as part of a plea deal, which was expected to result in Salling being sentenced to four to seven years in jail, in addition to registering as a sex offender and entering a treatment program, among other conditions.
 The guilty plea was formalized on December 18, 2017, and Salling's sentencing date was set for March 7, 2018.

 Death

-Salling died by suicide by hanging on January 30, 2018, near his home in the Sunland area of Los Angeles.
+Salling hanged himself on January 30, 2018, near his home in the Sunland area of Los Angeles.
 His body was found six hours after he was reported missing.
 The manner of his death was confirmed by the Los Angeles coroner's office and his death was ruled a suicide.
+He was cremated.
+Because Salling's death preceded the date he was scheduled to report to prison to begin serving his sentence, the entire sentence was thrown out, and a restitution agreement of $50,000 to ten individuals who had been identified in his illicit holdings was deemed null and void.